 Dr. Catríona Dowling joined the Ní Chonghaile research group in 2016 following completion of her PhD.
 During her postdoc she received funding from the Irish Research Council and Marie Skłodowska-Cure International Fellowship to visit the lab of Kwok-Kin Wong in NYU-Langone Medical Health.
 Dr. Dowling is now a Lecturer at the University of Limerick.

 Dr. Kathryn Haley joined the Ní Chonghaile research group in 2017 following completion of her PhD in the University of St. Andrew’s.
-Her skills in gene knockout were brought to great use on a series of project.
-Dr. Haley had decided that she wants to be Dr. Dr. Haley and is currently on the graduate entry medical program in RCSI.
+Her skills in gene knockout were brought to great use on a series of projects.
+Dr. Haley had decided that she wants to be Dr. Dr. Haley and is currently enrolled in the graduate entry medical program in RCSI.